National Weather Service Shreveport, Louisiana

-National Weather Service - Shreveport, LA (SHV) is one of 122 weather forecast offices around the United States.
+National Weather Service - Shreveport, LA (SHV) is one of 122 weather forecast offices of the National Weather Service around the United States.
 It is responsible for issuing public and aviation forecasts and warning for South Central and Southwestern Arkansas, Southeastern Oklahoma, and Eastern and Northeastern Texas Counties, as well as for North Central and Northwestern Louisiana Parishes.
 It is co-located with a weather radar (KSHV) of the NEXRAD network and an upper air sounding facility.
 It controls the issuance of weather information and bulletins on a certain number of NOAA Weather Radio.

 Mission

 The mission of the Shreveport office is analyse meteorological data from weather stations, weather radar and satellite, and numerical weather predictions to issue forecast and warnings for forty-eight counties and parishes, centered around Shreveport, Louisiana.
 This includes 1 county in extreme Southeast Oklahoma, 9 counties in Southwest and Southern Arkansas, 21 counties in East Texas, and 17 parishes in Northwest and North Central Louisiana.